erikdubois/ArchBudgie/README.md

-# ArchXfce4
+# ArchBudgie

 psss....
 Just for me.

 # FASE 1

-Steps to take when installing XFCE4 from scratch
+Steps to take when installing Budgie from scratch

 Pop in the latest arch usb